 · Lack of credibility.
 More and more people join the online community every day.
 And they do not just read but post content without any protection.
 And other users do not find it necessary to state the author of original content when reposting the same information.
 Millions of people share ideas of others without even an effort to mention the source.
 But if someone’s idea is interesting enough to be quoted, it deserves to be cited as well.

 It is a natural desire to repeat something interesting you have read on the Internet.
 And there are many ways to do it correctly, avoiding plagiarism and not being blamed for stealing authorship.

 · If you are using someone else’s text or picture, then highlight it: quotation marks, frame, italic.
 Different sciences use different methods of citation formatting, but, as a rule, much attention is paid to them everywhere.

 · Be sure to give a link to the source.
 If it is a publication, then indicate the bibliographic link, if you use the Internet source, add the corresponding URL.

 · If you are retelling, and not using the text verbatim, then it is enough to mention who is the author of the thoughts you referred to.

 Many Internet users have the illusion that since the Web is available to everyone, then its content does not belong to anyone.
-And it is completely wrong.
-Publication on the Internet differs from publication in a journal only in the medium of information.
+It is completely wrong.
+The publication on the Internet differs from the publication in a journal only in the medium of information.
 In both cases, there is an author who has done a certain job to create work.
 The appropriation of someone else’s labor and the receipt of benefits from this is a violation of the law.
-Many publishing platforms are already using various applications for the detection of plagiarism.
+Many publishing platforms are already using various applications for detecting and preventing plagiarism.
 These programs efficiently analyze texts for duplication.
 In the active time of blogging, communicating, and posting on social media channels, everyone is responsible for creating authentic and unique content.